deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

 We converted the majority of the codebase to typescript, for the benefit of future code maintenance as well making it easier for people to contribute.

-This also means we now had declerations for all the possible plugin interfaces which should make it much easier for people to write their own once they fork the V4 plugin template.
+This also means that we now have declarations for all possible plugin interfaces which should make it much easier for people to write their own, once they fork the V4 plugin template.

 Current custom external plugins are: